File structure of an export

 Directories

-When you export an empty directory directory, the system will create the following file structure:
+When you export an empty directory series, the system will create the following file structure:

 ├── permissions.pb